 U.S. military personnel may wear appropriate military dress uniforms in lieu of regalia.

 Undergraduate students may wear cords, stoles, or medallions that signify their participation in various honor or co-curricular organizations, affiliation with certain identity groups,or academic achievement.
 All cords, stoles, and tassels should be worn under the green or blue collar stole that is a part of all baccalaureate students' regalia.

-Bachelor's, master's, and specialist candidates are encouraged to decorate their cap.
+Bachelor's, master's, and specialist candidates may decorate their cap.
 Inspirational messages, celebrations of achievement, university pride, and expressions of gratitude are particularly appropriate.
 Decorations should be limited to the top surface of the cap and should lay flat to the mortar board.
-Decorations should be consistent with Georgia College’s Code of Conduct and reflect our commitment to the 3Rs.
+Decorations should be consistent with Georgia College’s Code of Conduct and reflect our commitment to the 3Rs of reason, respect, and responsibility.
 The university reserves the right to require graduates to remove their cap if it is deemed inappropriate.
 If you have questions about whether or not your decoration is appropriate, you may email a picture of your cap to firstname.lastname@example.org in advance of the ceremony.

 Doctoral tams should not be decorated.